novaheic/WattWitness/README.md

 4. Build frontend: `npm run build`
 5. Serve with nginx or static server
 6. Flash ESP32 and power independently

+### Smart Contract Deployment
+1. Setup /smart-contracts/.env
+2. Deploy and verify the contracts with `deploy-wattwitness.sh`
+3. Add the deployed contract as a consumer of a Chainlink Functions subscription
+4. Setup the contract to fire every 5 minutes with Chainlink Automation

 ## 📊 Data Flow